Whole roasted pumpkin soup without cream

 (You can find the exact measurements and instructions in the printable recipe card at the end of this page.)

 First things first, remove the seeds.
 It would be hard to do once the pumpkin gets cooked.
-Place cut side down along with whole bell pepper, one large peeled onion and half a garlic pod with heads cut off.
+Line a sheet pan with parchment paper.

-Sprinkle olive oil.
-Wrap the garlic in foil.
+Sprinkle olive oil on the garlic and wrap it in foil.
+Place on the baking sheet.

 As soon as you turn off the oven and remove the tray, you’ll have to do 2 things:

-When the pumpkin is cool enough to handle, scoop out the flesh from the pumpkin.
+When the pumpkin is cool enough to handle, scoop out the pumpkin flesh.
 Peel the onion to remove the outer dry layer.
 Squeeze garlic out of the peel.

-Dump everything into a blender jar and add salt, pepper and cumin with 2 to 3 cups of water.
-Blend until smooth.
+Dump everything into a blender jar and add salt, black pepper and cumin with 2 to 3 cups of water.
+Blend until you get the desired consistency.

 Adjust water and seasoning as needed.
 Transfer to soup bowls and heat in the microwave or oven.

-Tips to make the best pumpkin soup recipe
+Tips to make the best pumpkin soup without cream

-There’s another confession I’d like to make 🙂 When I have some leftover chilli pesto in the fridge, I add a dollop of it to this soup.
+I’d like to make another confession 🙂 When I have some leftover chilli pesto in the fridge, I add a dollop of it to this soup.
 It adds some complexity to the soup (if you’re in the mood for it).

 Is it better to roast pumpkin for soup?